In This Article

 Basic Cloud Storage

 Basic cloud storage is just that: Simple, lightweight storage for your firm’s documents and data.
-Basic, not in the pejorative sense, but in the sense that the platform is easy to use and doesn’t try to do too much.
+It’s basic, not in the pejorative sense, but in the sense that the platform is easy to use and doesn’t try to do too much.

 Basic cloud storage is loosely the cloud equivalent of your law firm’s S: drive, or on-premise file system.
 With basic cloud storage, you can create a set of firm-wide, top-level folders (for instance: a folder per client, per matter, and so forth), and store and organize documents within.